EyadElbadawy/Automation-Practice-Cypress/README.md

 3. Additionally, Cypress will generate HTML and JSON reports in the "cypress/reports" directory, which you can use for further analysis and reporting.

-Now you know how to set up and run the project using Cypress in Visual Studio Code.
-Happy testing!